Gonzalo2310/SDras-Helper/README.md

 > Based on the idea of Sarah Drasner (@sdras).
 Sample Url of Sarah Drasner's creation: [JavaScript Array Explorer](https://codepen.io/sdras/full/gogVRX/).
 More information at history.md

+## Version of nodejs

+> For the file services api to work you must use at least node 8.11.1 as it uses the fs.copyFile function and was introduced in version 8.5.

 ## Idea

 The main idea is to create a simple and intuitive help system.
 The system gives the tools to follow the format created by Sarah Drasner in her examples.